-The Wildlife Hospital was recently completed in Fall of 2019.
-It focuses on a community need for care of mammals and raptors and also coordinates with the local wildlife rehabilitation community.
+The Wildlife Hospital was recently completed in Fall of 2019, and Think Wild is currently fundraising and constructing outdoor wildlife enclosures for raptors, songbirds, waterfowl and corvid, as well as additional mammals.
 When open, the Hospital expects to reach a full capacity of 1,000 patients annually.

 The new Hospital includes: